State Fiscal Service of Ukraine: International Relations

 SFS signed the Memorandum of Understanding with the World Customs Organization regarding the establishment of the World Customs Organization Regional Dog Training Centre in Khmelnitskyi city.

 SFS and the State Customs Committee of Azerbaijan signed the Protocol on interaction between the agencies in the fight against customs offenses related to the movement of goods by air.

 At the 20th General Assembly of the Intra-European Organisation of Tax Administrations (IOTA), which was held in Romania, the Head of SFS of Ukraine Roman Nasirov was elected as President of IOTA for 2016/2017.
 Thus the 21st General Assembly of IOTA will take place in Ukraine.

+In order to support the University of the Ukrainian Tax Administration, which was destroyed by a Russian attack, the University of Finance of the Federal State of North Rhine-Westphalia, Germany, have agreed to cooperate to support teaching, especially on international tax topics.